ml-archive/bugsnag/README.md

 ```

 #### Users
-Conforming your `Authenticatable` model to `BugsnagReportableUser` allows you to lazily pair the data to a report.
-The protocol requires your model to have an `id` field.
+Conforming your `Authenticatable` model to `BugsnagReportableUser` allows you to easily pair the data to a report.
+The protocol requires your model to have an `id` field that is `CustomStringConvertible`.

 ```swift
 extension YourUser: BugsnagReportableUser {}